 It is so hurting to find that people, even now, are ignorant about mental health.
 Enough sympathy has been showered, it’s almost time to really work towards ensuring healthy individuals and a happier society.
-Mental diseases are as normal as other diseases and can affect any one of us.
+Mental disorders are as normal as other diseases and can affect any one of us.

 Mental diseases such as anxiety, depression and chronic illness have proven to bring disasters to people’s lives.
 Our society has to understand the need and importance of its support in recovery and well being of mental patients.
 We often hear people showing their concern in the terms of “it’s just a phase”, “you are doing well in your life”, etc. Mental illness has consumed personals doing great in their professional life; Chris Cornell, Robin Williams, Chester Bennington and this list goes on.
 You can utilize the essential wellness and other healing areas such as chronic pain, offered by The Bridge Recovery Center to give a good fight to your mental illness.